newchuyalong/libgdx-learning/Box2d.md

 circle.dispose();
 ```

-Now we have create a ball like object and added it to our world.
+Now we have created a ball like object and added it to our world.
 If you run the game now you should see a ball fall down the screen.
 This is still fairly boring though, as it has nothing to interact with.
 So let's create a floor for our ball to bounce on.